google/zetasql/docs/collation-concepts.md

 ### Expressions
 <a id="expressions_propagation"></a>

-These expressions let collation propagate through them:
+The following example expressions propagate collation.

 | Expression  | Notes
 | --------- | --------